-A 2003 law mandates equal access for persons with disabilities to public services; however, implementing legislation had not been passed.
-Traditional social norms condone discrimination against persons with physical disabilities.
+A 2003 law mandates equal access to public services for persons with disabilities; however, implementing legislation had not been passed.
+Traditional social norms condone discrimination against persons with disabilities, including in the workplace.
 Although veterans with disabilities were treated well, other persons with physical and mental disabilities reportedly were sent from Pyongyang to internal exile, quarantined within camps, and forcibly sterilized.
-It was not known whether the government restricted the right of persons with disabilities to vote or participate in civic affairs.
+Persons with disabilities experienced discrimination in accessing public life.

-The Korean Federation for the Protection of the Disabled was founded in 1999 to coordinate the work with the disabled population countrywide.
+The Korean Federation for the Protection of the Disabled was founded in 1999 to coordinate the work with persons with disabilities countrywide.